 A nice place to see the parrots up close is right by the bird feeder just to the South of the gate.
 The birds come to feed there and also gnaw on buds on a nearby tree.
 True to their reputation as being harmless to indigenous species, this feeder was shared among the monks, jays, starlings, finches, sparrows, and other small avians without any ruffled feathers amongst them.

-It's easy to get out to Greenwood.
+It's super-easy to get out to Greenwood.
 Just take the R train (BMT line) to the 25th Street Stop and walk one block East.
 It took me about a half hour to get out there from lower Manhattan.